Revelation 1

 Purpose and Authentication (1:7-8)

 ¶ 7 “Behold, he comes with the clouds, and (1) every eye shall see him, and (2) they which have pierced him, and (3) all the tribes of the land shall wail because of him.
 Yea.
 Amen.” v.7 A Judicial Cry from the Hosts of Heaven: 2nd Utterance.
 Now we get a judicial cry, apparently from the united hosts of heaven.
 It is a timely solemn warning to others, following the outburst of praise in vv.5b-6.
-In fact, communion with God is often linked with responsibilities toward others.
-The order is important.
-When He returns, Christ will come with “clouds”, which are symbols of His majesty (Song.
+In fact, communion with God (the song of praise) is often linked with responsibilities toward others (the judicial cry).
+The order is important for us to observe.
+When He returns, Christ will come with “clouds”, symbols of His majesty (Song.
 3:6).
 It is possible also that clouds are a figure of His saints coming with Him (see.
 Rev. 19:14, Heb.
 12:1, Dan.
 7:13).
-At the rapture, only the saints see him… at the appearing, “every eye” will see Him.
+At the rapture only the saints see Him, but at the appearing “every eye” will see Him.
 How is this possible?
 “For as the lightning cometh out of the east, and shineth even unto the west; so shall also the coming of the Son of man be” (Matt 24:27).
-In a sense, this verse gives us an outline of prophecy: (1) “every eye” – the whole world will be judged at His appearing, in a succession of battles, then (2) the Jews “which have pierced Him” (Zech.
+In a sense, this verse gives us an outline of prophecy: (1) “every eye” – the whole world – will be judged at His appearing, in a succession of battles, then (2) the Jews “which have pierced Him” (Zech.
 12:10; John 19:37) will be restored first, and (3) the whole twelve tribes of Israel, “all the tribes of the land” will be restored to Him (Matt.
 24:30).2

 8 “I am (1) the Alpha and the Omega, saith the Lord God, he (2) who is, and who was, and who is to come, (3) the Almighty.” v.8 A Divine Statement from the Son: 3rd Utterance.
-Finally, we are given a divine statement from “the Lord God” that seal these things.
-He give three of His divine titles: (1) as “the Alpha and the Omega” He is the source and goal of everything; (2) as “he who is, and who was, and who is to come” He is the ever existing one, the “I AM” (Note: in v.4 it was God the Father, here it is the Son!
-See John 1:1); and (3) as “the Almighty” He is the One who holds sway over all things.
+Finally, we are given a divine statement from “the Lord God” that seals these things.
+He gives three of His divine titles: (1) as “the Alpha and the Omega” He is the source and goal of everything; (2) as “he who is, and who was, and who is to come” He is the ever existing one, the “I AM” (c.p. with v.4 where it was God the Father, here it is the Son!
+Both are ever-existing, see John 1:1), and (3) as “the Almighty” He is the One who holds sway over all things.

 John on Patmos (1:9-11)

-9 I John, your brother and fellow-partaker in the tribulation and kingdom and patience, in Jesus, was in the island called Patmos, for the word of God, and for the testimony of Jesus. v.9a John on Patmos.
+9 I John, your brother and fellow-partaker in the tribulation and kingdom and patience, in Jesus, was in the island called Patmos, for the word of God, and for the testimony of Jesus. v.9 John on Patmos.
 Now John personally introduces himself to the reader.
-The inspired writer was not removed from those he wrote to.
-Note that he writes as a saint in the kingdom vs. a member of the body.
-He was their brother… part of the family of God.
+The inspired writer did not hold himself aloof from those he wrote to.
+He writes, not as an apostle, but as their brother; part of the family of God.
+He writes as a saint in the kingdom.
 He was a fellow-partaker in three things:

-1. Tribulation – John was exiled for the truth’s sake, etc.
+1. Tribulation.
+This refers to persecution, which is the common portion of all God’s servants.
+John himself was exiled for the truth’s sake, etc.

-Remember, John is writing more as a prophet than as an apostle in the book of Revelation.
-He “came to be there not by the emperor’s will, but by God’s will… and for an express purpose.
+John is writing more as a prophet than as an apostle in the book of Revelation.
+He “came to be there not by the emperor’s will, but by God’s will, and for a specific purpose.
 Secular history says that the Romans unsuccessfully tried to kill John by immersing him in boiling oil.
 Afterwards he was exiled to Patmos “on account of” his faithfulness to the Word of God.
 Exiled by a Roman Emperor, God used John to prophesy of the downfall of Rome in its final form.
 It is significant that John received such a magnificent vision in a time of great isolation and trial.
 Sometimes, times of social isolation become times of spiritual illumination.
 Patmos is roughly the center of the prophetic earth.
-If you stood on the island and looked north, you would face the land of Gog and Magog.
-If you looked west, you would face Rome.
-If you looked east, you would face Palestine and the lands of the “kings from the east”.
-In you looked south, you would face Egypt, the king of the south.
+If one stands on the island looking north, he would face the land of Gog and Magog.
+If one looked west, he would face Rome.
+If one looked east, he would face Palestine and the lands of the “kings from the east”.
+In one looked south, he would face Egypt, the king of the south.

 11 saying, What thou seest write in a book, and send to the seven assemblies: to Ephesus, and to Smyrna, and to Pergamos, and to Thyatira, and to Sardis, and to Philadelphia, and to Loadicea. v.11 The Intended Recipients.
-Who is it addressed to? while believers in the tribulation may read and understand the revelation, it is primarily for the Church.
-It concerns the failure of the Church, which ought to humble us, and the glory of Christ, which will have a purifying effect (1 John 3:3).
+Who is it addressed to?
+The seven assemblies of Asia Minor.
+While believers in the tribulation may read and understand the revelation, it is primarily for the Church.
+It concerns the failure of the Church which ought to humble us, the glory of Christ which ought to purify us (1 John 3:3), and the accomplishment of God’s purpose which ought to encourage us.

 The Vision of the Son of Man (1:12-16)

 ¶ 12 And I turned back to see the voice which spoke with me; and having turned, I saw seven golden lamps, v.12 Seven Golden Lamps.
 John has to turn (be reoriented) to see the Lord Jesus in a different way, just as he had previously seen the Spirit in a different way (v.4).
-Upon turning, the first thing John sees is the candlesticks… it is because the Church is here to represent Christ.
-There are “seven” because the Church is complete and perfect in the mind of God as to its public position as originally set up by God.
-The candlesticks are “golden” because they are viewed in the righteous standing the Church has before God.
-But, they are now being judged as to their ways.
+Upon turning, the first thing John sees is the golden candlesticks.
+The Church is here to represent Christ: a light-bearing testimony.
+There are “seven”, just as the Church is complete and perfect in the mind of God as to its public position as established by Him.
+The candlesticks are “golden”, just as the saints are viewed in a righteous standing before God.
+But, though their standing is secure, they are now being judged as to their ways.
 The figure of “lampstands” is used to represent the fact that the Church is on earth as the responsible light-bearer (see 1 Tim.
 3:15).
 It is a question of corporate testimony.
 The Lord is walking in the midst of the candlesticks with His all-piercing eyes, and demanding from the Church; “give an account of thy stewardship; for thou mayest be no longer steward (Luke 16:2).
 The seven addresses are the Lord’s assessment, as Son over His own house, of the Church’s conduct here in this world.

 13a and in the midst of the seven lamps one like the Son of man, v.13 The Son of Man.
-It is “one son-of-man like”.
-The definite article isn’t there.
-It is what John sees at a glance.
-He is usually called Son of God when acting in grace, but called Son of Man when acting in judgement.
+The identity of the judge is made plain: it is “one son-of-man like”.
+Notice that the definite article isn’t there; it is what John sees at a glance.
+He is usually called Son of God when acting in grace, but called Son of Man when acting in judgment.
 Christ adopted the title “Son of man” after His rejection.
 See John 5:25, 27 for the use of the two titles.

-13b (1) clothed with a garment reaching to the feet, and (2) girt about at the breasts with a golden girdle: 14a (3) his head and hair white like white wool, as snow; vv.13b-14a Three Personal Glories The Lord is girded, showing that His affections are guarded.
-He is viewed in the character of judge; the Father has committed judgment to the Son of man (John 5:27).
-This is a strange view of Christ, but then, judgment is His strange/foreign work (Isaiah 28:21).
-He will also make it a short work (Roman 9:28) because He wants to get back to dispensing love, etc. These three articles (the garments, the girdle, and the hair) speak of three personal glories of Christ; His dignity, righteousness, and wisdom.
+13b (1) clothed with a garment reaching to the feet, and (2) girt about at the breasts with a golden girdle: 14a (3) his head and hair white like white wool, as snow; vv.13b-14a Three Personal Glories The Lord is girded in this vision, a detail that suggests that His affections are guarded.
+He is viewed in the character of judge.
+This is consistent with how the Lord is viewed here, as Son of man; the Father has committed all judgment to the Son of man (John 5:27).
+This may seem a a strange view of Christ, but then we must understand that judgment is God’s strange/foreign work (Isaiah 28:21).
+He will also make it a short work (Roman 9:28) as His preference is for dispensing love, etc. These three articles (the garments, the girdle, and the hair) speak of three personal glories of Christ; His dignity, righteousness, and wisdom.

 1. The garments are present, not laid aside in priestly grace (John 13:4), not girded about His loins in service, but instead girded about the breasts in solemn dignity.

 2. The girdle is made of gold, which speaks of divine righteousness.
 This righteousness guards the affections (His strange work).
-Those who are in a position of assembly oversight can learn from this; wear your girdle to the care meeting, but take it off at the Lord’s Supper.
+As an application of this, those who are in a position of assembly oversight can learn from this; to wear the girdle to the care meeting, but loosen it at the Lord’s Supper.

 3. The hair represents fullness of divine wisdom in absolute purity (“white as snow”).
 He is Ancient of Days (Daniel 7:9) as well as Son of man.

 14b and (1) his eyes as a flame of fire; 15 and (2) his feet like fine brass, as burning in a furnace; and (3) his voice as the voice of many waters; vv.14b-15 Three Relative Glories.
-These next three articles (the eyes, the feet, and the voice) speak of three relative glories of Christ; i.e. how He will behave as a judge; searching, unyielding, and unstoppable.
+These next three articles (the eyes, the feet, and the voice) speak of three relative glories of Christ; i.e. the way He will act as a judge; searching, unyielding, and unstoppable.

 1. The eyes are described in words that portray searching, penetrating, consuming judgment (read Amos 9:2-3).

 2. The feet are described in words that portray unyielding faithfulness to principles of divine righteousness.
-Metal shoes are inflexible; and so it the judgment of the Son of man.
+Metal shoes are inflexible; and so is the judgment of the Son of man.
 Brass is a symbol of God’s righteous requirements for man in responsibility (e.g. the brazen altar).
 The brass is “fine”, representing perfect consistency.
 The is no partiality with this Judge.
-The feet are “glowing in a furnace”, which tells us that His judgment will be unsparing.
+The feet are “as glowing in a furnace”, which tells us that His judgment will be unsparing.

 16 and (1) having in his right hand seven stars; and (2) out of his mouth a sharp two-edged sword going forth; and (3) his countenance as the sun shines in its power. v.16 Three Official Glories.
 These last three articles (the stars, the sword, and the shining) speak of three official glories of Christ; i.e. the unchanging characteristics of Divine judgment; who He will judge (the responsible ones), with what He will judge (the Word of God), and the way He will judge (in power).

 1. The stars in His right hand are subordinate powers (Gen. 1:16-18); in this context (v.20) they are the “angels” of the assemblies, which are the responsible element (the administration) in the assembly.
-There are seven because that administration is set up by God.
+There are seven in number, which indicated that the administration is set up by God.

 2. The sword coming from His mouth is the Word of God which judges with unerring decision.
 It is sharpened on both sides (Heb.
 4:12).